Flat white, latte, cappuccino: the differences explained

 The Café Latte

-The latte (or café latte) is prepared with a double espresso and much more steamed milk: 250 to 350 ml in total, with a thin layer of foam (maximum 5 mm).
-The result is a soft, long drink, where the coffee provides a background note without dominating.
+Latte (or café latte) is made with a double espresso and much more steamed milk: 250 to 350 ml in total, with a thin layer of foam (maximum 5 mm).
+The result is a smooth, long drink where the coffee provides a background note without dominating.

-The latte is the playground of traditional latte art: hearts, rosettes, tulips.
-The fine, silky foam of a successful microfoam allows for precise patterns that are the pride of baristas.
+The latte is the playground of traditional latte art: hearts, rosettas, tulips.
+The fine and silky foam of a successful microfoam allows precise patterns that make baristas proud.

 Volume 250–350 ml